umautobots/LONER/README.md

 ## BibTeX

 This work has been accepted for publication in the IEEE Robotics and Automation Letters.
-Please cite the pre-print version until the RA-L publication is released:
+Please cite as follows:

 ```
 @ARTICLE{loner2023,
  author={Isaacson, Seth and Kung, Pou-Chun and Ramanagopal, Mani and Vasudevan, Ram and Skinner, Katherine A.},
  journal={IEEE Robotics and Automation Letters},
  title={LONER: LiDAR Only Neural Representations for Real-Time SLAM},
  year={2023},
-  volume={},
+ volume={8},
-  number={},
+ number={12},
-  pages={1-8},
+ pages={8042-8049},
  doi={10.1109/LRA.2023.3324521}}
 ```

 ## License